nais/doc/docs/observability/metrics.md

 ## Retention

 When using Prometheus the retention is 4 weeks.
-If you need data stored longer then what Prometheus support, we recommend using [BigQuery](/persistence/bigquery) or your own [Aiven Influxdb](/persistence/influxdb).
+If you need data stored longer than what Prometheus support, we recommend using [BigQuery](/persistence/bigquery) or your own [Aiven Influxdb](/persistence/influxdb).
 Then you have full control of the database and retention.

 ## Metric naming